Is Vitamin D the best supplement you can use at this time?

-Vitamin D is one of 24 micronutrients essential for humans, and can be ingested or synthesized by the skin.
+Vitamin D is one of the 24 micronutrients essential to humans, and can be ingested or synthesized by the skin.

-While in hot weather it is easy to get good Vitamin D levels, in winter the story changes.
+While in hot seasons it is easy to get good levels of Vitamin D, in winter the story changes.

 The body produces this vitamin through cholesterol, but it needs sun exposure to do so.